leingang/saveRicoScansToDrive/README.md

 2. Go to the Google Drive folder where you want to save the PDFs.
 3. Click on "New" and select "Google Script".
 4. Copy and paste the above script into the script editor.
-5. Modify the `folderName` and `printerName` variables to suit your specific needs.
+5. Modify the `folderName` and `regex` variables to suit your specific needs.
+If your printer hosts names are all `RNP` plus 12 hexadecimal digits, you can leave the default in place.
 6. Click on "Run" and select "savePDFsToDrive".
 7. Grant the necessary permissions to the script when prompted.
 8. Wait for the script to finish running.
 The PDFs will be saved to the specified folder in your Google Drive.

 ## Automation